cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 ## Generate DBT Models (generate_dbt_models)
 This command generates DBT model files based on the DVPI files (=result of DVPD compile).
 The generated DBT models use the [datavault4dbt](https://www.datavault4dbt.com/) syntax.
-Therefore you need to install that package into the dbt invornment to work.
+Therefore you need to install that package into the dbt environment to work.

 The generator can be configured to write the model files  into the dbt project directory.
-The target directory is configuresd wiv the ini parameter "model_directory".
+The target directory is configured with the ini parameter "model_directory".
 See all options below.

 Currently, the script can generate hubs, links, satellites and stage models.